 We would like to welcome you when you visit us.
-On Sunday mornings, you’ll find greeters in the foyer of the sanctuary and also at the welcoming table at the entrance to Hewett Hall.
+On Sunday mornings, you’ll find greeters in the foyer of the sanctuary.
 Ask your questions and pick up written information about upcoming events.
-The folks at the welcome table can help you get connected if there are particular interests you’d like to explore.

-Coffee (and tea and water) are served in the Hall before and after the service.
+Coffee, and tea and water, are served in the Hall after the service.
 This is a good time to look around and meet a few people.
 As well as beverages, there’s usually lunch served by donation by one of our active groups after the service.

 View the “Why I Come to UCV” video on YouTube.

 “I think I must have always been a Unitarian.”

 Newcomers often tell us these things after walking through our doors and attending a few services and events.
 We hope that you too will find a community, a spiritual home, a place of support and caring, as well as plenty of intellectual and spiritual stimulation and challenge.

 - Discovering shared ethical values.

 - Working and playing together to build and keep community.